AswinBalan/Certificate_Generator/README.md

 # Certificate_Generator
 This will generate Online Certificates for a list of students

-Pull (or) Download this project into a location of your computer
+Clone (or) Download this project into a location of your computer

 For running this project you need to enable Google Drive API